the-lotuseater/AirMapSDK-Android/README.md

 to your application-level `build.gradle` file under the `allprojects.repositories` block

-* If you were previously using version `1.0.2` or older, note that there have also been some package name changes, so some classes will need to be re-imported

 ### Initalizing The SDK

 Simply add this line in your Application or Activity's `onCreate`